 Sick Man of “North London”

 It is ironic that the most detailed book on the Chin Woo gospel, a quintessentially Chinese institution that came about when Chinese national pride and culture was under threat, should be written with such affection by an Englishman.
-Chin Woo was born out of a need to restore unity and was on the front lines in the fight to reclaim national pride and solidarity, a charge led by Huo Yuanjia.
-Yet the book is more than just a historical record or a techniques guide, but in fact a comprehensive look at the Chin Woo phenomenon interspersed with the author’s own personal journey.
+Chin Woo was born out of a need to restore unity and was on the front lines in the fight to reclaim national pride, a charge led by the school's founder Huo Yuanjia.
+Yet the book is more than just a historical record or a techniques guide, but in fact a comprehensive look at this institutional phenomenon interspersed with the author’s own personal journey.

-Learning about how Kung-Fu profoundly changed the author’s life adds some extra dimensions to this fascinating history.
-Glen’s transformation after his car accident to full health mirrors the story of Huo Yuanjia (and that of other masters such as Morihei Ueshiba – founder of Aikido) who as a child was quite sickly and it was martial arts practice that gave the young Yuanjia his strength.
+Learning about how Kung-Fu profoundly changed Glen's life adds some extra dimensions to this fascinating history.
+His transformation after a car accident to full health mirrors the story of Huo Yuanjia himself.
+It is a recurring theme of notable martial arts innovators, such as Morihei Ueshiba – founder of Aikido.
+Huo Yuanjia was quite a sickly child and it was the practice of martial arts practice that gave him his strength.
 This makes for a visceral and inspiring story reminding us that martial arts is a more than just a fighting system but a way of life, a journey in fact and learning about Chin Woo alongside Glen’s martial development greatly emphasis that ideal of a martial way of life.

 Huo Yuanjia – The Man The Myth

-In his devotion to the school Glen is keen to separate fact and fiction but rather than admonish to myths these are refreshingly presented as embodying Chin Woo values.
-It is in both, that Glen invoked the sort of fascination and respectful awe deserving of an institution integral to evolution of modern martial arts training and techniques.
+In his devotion to the school Glen separates fact from fiction but rather than admonish these myths Glen refreshingly presents them as embodying Chin Woo values.
+It is in both that Glen invokes the sort of fascination and respectful deserving of an institution integral to evolution of modern martial arts training and techniques.